 - Potential troubles with Air safety: In Google or any other search engine enter “near miss” “runway incursion” — you’ll see some hair-raising examples of what concerns me.
+There’s now a plan for me to generate, with about ten to twelve contributors, an assessment of unresolved issues, for SAE International, within a few months.

 - Troubles with DoD projects: GAO-08-467SP report from year 2008 gives a detailed description of cost overruns, schedule delays, and inadequate technical performance in the defense industry.
+Wish I could say things have improved since then.
+That won’t happen as long as profit is the primary (often the exclusive) goal.

 - Troubles with preparation within the aerospace industry: An Aerospace Industry Association newsletter from March 2008 was entitled “Aerospace Industry Faces Coming Worker Shortage?” and a recent IEEE communication cited it with these observations: ”Increasing complexity of aerospace products coupled with an anticipated reduced supply of qualified engineering resources has fueled a discourse for some time now among industry executives, academia and professional engineering societies … [reflecting] … emerging anxiety concerning the supply of qualified engineering workforce pipeline and in particular within the aerospace commercial and defense sectors.”